adbt-lang/adbt/README.md

 `ADBT` are text-based, UTF-8 encoded files and use LFs for line-breaks.

+> [!TIP]
-> 💡 Even if you add CRLFs, the compiler will auto-convert them to LFs and the output file will contain only LFs.
+> 💡 The compiler will auto-convert CRLF to LFs and the output file will contain only LFs.
+>

 `ADBT` templates contain header and filter rule files that will get compiled to a single filter list file.

-`ADBT` files and their compiler `Aria` are Adblock syntax-agnostic, you are free to use any Adblock syntax.
+`ADBT` files and their compiler `Aria` are Adblock syntax-agnostic, one is free to use any Adblock syntax.

 `ADBT` files can work in conjunction with optional, complimentary files `*.adbm`.